Henley College Coventry

-Henley College Coventry was a further education college in the city of Coventry, England.
-Established in 1964, it was one of three further education colleges within the city boundaries, alongside City College Coventry and Hereward College before its merger in 2017 with City College to become Coventry College.
+Henley College was a further education college in the city of Coventry, England.
+Established in 1964, it was one of three further education colleges within the city boundaries, alongside Coventry College and Hereward College before its merger in 2017 with City College to become Coventry College.
 The campus is located to the north of Coventry city centre and is close to the M6 motorway in a sub area of Bell Green.
-Graduation ceremonies are held at Coventry Cathedral.
+Graduation ceremonies were held at Coventry Cathedral.

 History

 2012 expansion

 After plans to extensively renovate the college failed in 2009 due to lack of funding, the college was given permission to begin a £6million revamp and expansion in October 2012, replacing the college's original 1960s structures with more modern facilities.

+Closure

+The college closed in 2021, when the building was considered to be in a general state of disrepair and could not be improved due to insufficient funding.
+The site has since been used for emergency services training and served as a filming location for the BBC drama series Phoenix Rise.

 Courses

-The college takes on about 6,000 students per year and have both FE and HE courses which include: Applied, Medical, and Forensic Science, Beauty Therapy, Business and Professional Studies, Criminology, Chidldcare and Education, Computing, Games Design, Engineering, Hairdressing, Health and Social Care, Sports and Exercise Sciences, and Travel and Tourism.
+The college took on about 6,000 students per year and had both FE and HE courses which included: Applied, Medical, and Forensic Science, Beauty Therapy, Business and Professional Studies, Criminology, Childcare and Education, Computing, Games Design, Engineering, Hairdressing, Health and Social Care, Sports and Exercise Sciences, and Travel and Tourism.